iranzo/stampython/CONFIG.md

     - isolated: False, if true, allow link, all karma, etc is tied to GID
     - link: empty, if defined, channel is slave to a mater
     - admin: List of admins of channels, default empty: everyone
+    - maxage: chats older than this will be removed

 ## Donations